 A Dream Come True, Twice!

-The first dream goes back to 1994 when, after two years of planning, the Canadian Championship Program became a reality in 1996 with the first ever Canadian National 8 Ball Championship.
+The 1st dream goes back to 1994 when, after two years of planning, the Canadian Championship Program became a reality in 1996 with the first ever Canadian National 8 Ball Championship for Pool League players.

 This means we now have both a League System and a related Championship Program that is directly managed by Canadians, for the sole benefit of Canadians.
 The money and the control now stay with the Canadian Membership.